Te Miro: Geology

-There are three main rock types in the Te Miro area, which are Greywacke (sediments deposited on the ocean floor about 140 million years ago); Andesite (lava flow from volcanic cones such as Mt Ruru, which erupted 6.2 million years ago); and Ignimbrite (consolidated volcanic ash from the Mangakino volcanic centre, from about 1 million years ago).
+There are three main rock types in the Te Miro area, which are Greywacke (sediments deposited on the ocean floor about 140 million years ago); Andesite (lava flow from volcanic cones such as Mt Ruru, which erupted 6.2 million years ago); and Ignimbrite (consolidated volcanic ash from the Mangakino caldera complex, from about 1 million years ago).
 The soil on top of the rock is largely yellow brown earth, a clay rich soil with coverings of volcanic ash.
 The bush regions are rich in fertile black loam.

 Governance

-Te Miro is administered by the Waipa District Council, which has its seat at Te Awamutu.
-Te Miro is part of the Taupō general parliamentary electorate and the Hauraki-Waikato Māori electorate.
+Te Miro is administered by the Waipā District Council, which has its seat at Te Awamutu.
+Te Miro is part of the Waikato general parliamentary electorate and the Hauraki-Waikato Māori electorate.

 Economy

 Te Miro's main sources of local employment and income today come from dairy and drystock farming.
 Most other residents commute to jobs in Cambridge and Hamilton.